Art & Design

 The National Curriculum and the EYFS Framework are used to plan the curriculum.

-Our Art curriculum is underpinned by a clear set of skills, sticky knowledge and key vocabulary with a clear progression from EYFS to Year Two ( see Progression Ladder Sticky Knowledge and Vocab documents for Art & Design).
+Our Art curriculum is underpinned by a clear set of skills, sticky knowledge and key vocabulary with a clear progression from EYFS to Year Two.
+Pupils are given the opportunity to develop both the substantive (practical and theoretical knowledge) and specific disciplinary knowledge they need for the next stages in their learning journey.

 Enrichment activities linked to Art & Design feature regularly in the planning cycles and some showcase/community events have an artistic theme.